-Fears of a retest of the December lows have seemingly been pushed aside for now, as global trade tensions have abated and interest rate hikes appear to be off the table for the year.
+Fears of a retest of the December lows have seemingly been pushed aside for now, as global trade tensions have abated and interest rate hikes appear to be off the table for the year for the major central banks.
 Global equity markets continued to advance in February, lifting the year-to-date performance for most markets above 10%.

 The shock of the sell-off that ended last year left many investors defensively positioned and holding more cash than normal.
 When cash levels are high and everyone’s waiting for an opportunity to get back into their favourite names, it’s often a setup for the opposite to happen; the market has a tendency to do what makes the most people wrong.

 Corporate earnings came in as expected, but uniformly have been met with buying as investors cheered numbers that proved to be better-than-feared.
 Information technology has once again led the market higher with many software stocks up over 20% on the year.
 This market isn’t as narrow as previous markets, but those who called the end of the FANNG trade may have been premature.
 Defensive sectors are lagging and the long-suffering energy stocks are quietly up 15% on the year.